 Water supplies in America are becoming strained due to drought and regional population growth, as well, making a strong and efficient water infrastructure all the more important.
 Less precipitation in California and other states has dramatically reduced mountain snowpack and the amount of water stored in reservoirs.
 See the U.S. Drought Monitor, which shows parts of the country currently being affected by drought.
 In addition, there is greater demand for water in arid regions where population is growing, such as southern California, Las Vegas and Phoenix.

 Plumbing Manufacturers International (PMI) advocates the restoration of the United States’ underground water infrastructure to reduce risks to safe, sustainable drinking water and promote the efficient use of water.
 This solution will end catastrophic leakage and public safety hazards resulting from the current, aging infrastructure.
-The deterioration of the nation’s aging underground water infrastructure also has an adverse effect on public health and safety, as seen most dramatically in Flint, Mich., as well as in other cities and town across the nation.
+The deterioration of the nation’s aging underground water infrastructure also has an adverse effect on public health and safety, as seen most dramatically in Flint, Mich., as well as in other cities and towns across the nation.

 PMI and its members are doing their part

 PMI is committed to its vision of “Safe, responsible plumbing.
 Always.”
 As a key component in the overall water system, PMI members’ products maximize the efficient use of water.
 The next step to realizing PMI’s vision is to contribute our members’ expertise and thought leadership toward creating a safe, efficient and expanded underground water infrastructure that will meet the needs of all Americans, even those living in regions affected by water shortages.